Range Map

 Overview

-The Cessna 152 is a two-seat, fixed-gear, high-wing trainer produced from 1977 to 1985, and the direct successor to the Cessna 150.
-It is the most widely used primary trainer in general aviation history, with roughly 7,600 built during its production run and thousands still active in flight schools and private hands worldwide.
-The airframe is simple, forgiving, and well-documented: qualities that made it the default choice for ab initio training for over four decades.
+The Cessna 152 is a two-seat, fixed-gear, high-wing trainer produced from 1977 to 1985 as the direct successor to the Cessna 150.
+It became one of the standard primary trainers in general aviation, and thousands remain active in flight schools and private hands worldwide.
+The airframe is simple, forgiving, and exceptionally well-documented, which is what made it a default choice for ab initio training for decades.

 Key Features for GA Buyers

-Proven trainer airframe.
-The 152’s handling qualities were deliberately designed to be forgiving: high wing for visibility and stability, a wide CG envelope, and stall characteristics that give ample warning and recover predictably.
-These same qualities make it an accessible first aircraft for newly certificated pilots building hours.
+• Proven trainer airframe.
+The handling was deliberately designed to be forgiving: high wing for visibility and stability, a wide CG envelope, and a clean stall around 43 knots that gives ample warning and recovers predictably.
+The same qualities make it an accessible first airplane for newly certificated pilots.

-Parts and maintenance ecosystem.
-With thousands of 152s on the FAA registry and a large network of experienced shops, parts availability and mechanic familiarity are non-issues.
-The aircraft is one of the best-supported types in general aviation regardless of age.
+• Parts and maintenance ecosystem.
+Thousands remain on the FAA registry with a deep network of experienced shops, so parts availability and mechanic familiarity are non-issues.

-Mogas STC available.
-An STC permits the use of automotive gasoline, which can meaningfully reduce fuel costs for owners at fields where mogas is available.
+• Mogas STC available.
+An STC permits the use of automotive gasoline, which can cut fuel costs at fields where mogas is available.

 Trade-offs

 • Two seats, low useful load.
-The 152 carries two people and not much else.
-Useful load is approximately 589 lbs; with full fuel (26 gallons, 156 lbs) that leaves around 433 lbs for occupants and baggage.
-Two average adults with bags will need to watch weight and balance carefully.
+Useful load is about 589 lb; with full usable fuel (24.5 gallons, 147 lb) that leaves roughly 442 lb for occupants and baggage, so two adults with bags need to watch weight and balance.

 • Slow cruise.
-107 KTAS is not a cross-country speed.
-The 152 is a training and local-flying aircraft.
-Trips over 150 nm become a test of patience rather than a practical mission.
+Around 107 knots true is a training and local-flying speed, not a cross-country one; trips beyond about 150 nm become a test of patience.

 • Aging fleet.
-Production ended in 1985.
-Every 152 in service is at least 40 years old.
-Airframe condition, corrosion history, and maintenance records deserve close scrutiny in any pre-purchase inspection.
-High-time training aircraft in particular may have accumulated significant wear.
+Production ended in 1985, so every 152 is now around forty years old.
+Airframe condition, corrosion history, and the records of a high-cycle trainer all deserve close scrutiny at pre-buy.

 • Valve adjustments every 100 hours.
-The O-235-L2C uses solid tappets, unlike most Lycoming engines.
-Valve clearance must be checked and adjusted every 100 hours, adding a recurring maintenance cost that catches some owners off-guard.
+The O-235-L2C uses solid tappets, so valve clearances must be checked every 100 hours, a recurring cost separate from the annual that catches some owners off guard.

 • Limited utility beyond training.
-Once a pilot is certificated and building hours, the 152 quickly becomes too small for practical personal travel.
-Most owners transition to a four-seat aircraft within a few years.
+Once a pilot is building hours, the 152 is quickly too small for practical personal travel, and most owners step up to a four-seat airplane.

 See Also

-• Cessna 150 – the predecessor; mechanically similar, marginally less power, widely available at lower prices
+• Cessna 150 – the predecessor; mechanically similar, marginally less power, and widely available at lower prices Compare

-• Cessna Skyhawk 172/Cutlass – the natural step-up; four seats, more useful load, and practical cross-country capability
+• Cessna 172 Skyhawk – the natural step-up; four seats, more useful load, and practical cross-country capability Compare

 Technical Specifications